Minimuino/thumbstick-deadzones/README.md

 In the sample code you can see that now deadzone is split in two values (one for each axis).
 Note also that the deadzone amount for X axis depends on the current Y value, and vice versa.

-Previously we have learned that is not a good thing to see edges on the graph.
+Point 3 reminds us that is not a good thing to see edges on the graph.
 Edges mean sudden changes in motion, gradients mean smooth transitions.
 So, like we've done with radial deadzone, we may now *scale* the sloped axial in order to get rid of edges.

 ![thumbstick graph - sloped scaled axial][dz_sloped_scaled_axial_rgb]